 Even this can be controlled using the app, I think this is a great touch for anyone who wants to make adjustments manually.

 To help promote a healthier and better looking grass, the 400 mulches your lawn.

 As it can work on your lawn pretty much every day, all it needs to take off are tiny clippings.
 These tiny clippings are so small that they can fall in between the grass blades to the bottom of the soil without you seeing them.

 Here they decompose naturally to act as fertiliser for the lawn, passing on nutrients to the grass roots and soil.
-Just like any other organic fertiliser, this promotes thicker, healthier and green grass growth.
+Just like any other organic fertiliser, this promotes thicker, healthier and greener grass growth.